daichitt/daichitt/README.md

 # Skills

-### Javascript ⭐️⭐️⭐️⭐️

-I've worked with it for approximately 1.5 years.
-I've used it in the front-end with library Jquery,

-### Python ⭐️

-I've started learning it recently and found it challenging (in a good way!)
-I'm not proficient yet but I've worked on some features and fixes on my own.

 ### PHP ⭐️⭐️⭐️

 My "native" programming language, I've worked with it for approximately 2 years.

 My responsible is focused web development with the PHP framework Laravel and S*ymfony.*

+### Javascript ⭐️⭐️⭐️

+I've worked with it for approximately 1.5 years.
+I've used it in the front-end with library Jquery,

 ### Ruby  ⭐️⭐️